aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ### Research Interests

 Driven by a deep curiosity and a desire to make a meaningful impact, I am now seeking a Ph.D. opportunity in the field of computer vision.
-My goal is to push the boundaries of this exciting domain, contributing to advancements in areas such as Social Impact using Computer Vision, AI for Public Health,AI for Conservation, Human-Centered AI, and Algorithmic Governance.
+I am interested in the questions of FATE (fairness, accountability, transparency, and ethics) in computer vision systems.

 ### Technical Skills